What are the different types of domain names?

 Openprovider offers more than 2,300 TLDs, but there were not always as many in existence.
 In fact, domains as we know them have only been in existence for less than 40 years.

-The first domains appeared on the Internet in 1983, and they would only become available for public use until 24 February 1986.
+The first domains appeared on the Internet in 1983, and they would only become available for public use on 24 February 1986.
 On that historic date (at least in Internet history), a total of six TLDs were released to the public: .com, .net, .org, .gov, .edu, and .mil.

 The first three domains will sound familiar to most Internet users. .com and .net are common domains for businesses, while .org is a popular choice for NGOs and nonprofits.
 Anyone can register these domains.
 However, the latter three extensions are only for restricted use. .gov is intended for governmental organizations, .edu for schools and universities, and .mil for the American military.